If you are the parent or guardian of a person with special needs or such…

 (click to read article)

 And as always, my office is here to be an asset to you.
-Please feel free to contact us about any questions at 417.623.2062.
+Please feel free to contact us with any questions at 417.623.2062.
 If you have a group that would be interested in my Clark v.
 Rameker presentation, I would be happy to schedule a meeting with you.